Travel & Outdoors

 But picking crabs can be a thankless job—starting at 5 a.m., Martinez helps moves about 2,000 pounds of meat a day during the season’s height, paid by the pound or hour, whichever ends up being more—and the work isn’t year-round.

 Even still, the H-2B program comes with its own uncertainties.
-Using its lottery system, five of the nine main Dorchester picking houses failed to receive seasonal workers this spring, shut out in part by the landscaping, construction, and hospitality industries that vie for the same 66,000 visas.
+Using its lottery system, five of those nine main picking houses failed to receive seasonal workers this spring, shut out in part by the landscaping, construction, and hospitality industries that vie for the same 66,000 visas.
 J.M.
 Clayton was one of the unlucky ones, starting off the season with only a quarter of its normal workforce.

 ♦ The picking room at J.M.
 Clayton, October 2019.